Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Introduction

-Motivated by this, we begin with an in-depth analysis of CLIP.
-As indicated by the orange circles in \Cref{fig:anomaly} (a), we observe that different patch tokens consistently exhibit high activation regions within their attention map.
+Motivated by these limitations, we begin with an in-depth analysis of CLIP.
+As indicated by the orange dashed circles in \Cref{fig:anomaly} (a), we observe that different patch tokens consistently exhibit high activation regions within their attention map.
 These regions attract excessive attention from other normal patches, distracting their focus away from local and relevant areas.
-To further investigate, we apply PCA~\cite{abdi2010principal} analysis to CLIP's features in \Cref{fig:anomaly} (b), revealing these over-attended tokens differ significantly from the normal ones (including the [CLS] token).
+To further investigate, we perform PCA~\cite{abdi2010principal} on the patch-level features from CLIP's last layer and project them into a 2D space, as shown in \Cref{fig:anomaly} (b), revealing these over-attended tokens significantly differ from the normal ones (including the [CLS] token).
 Thus, we refer to them as anomaly tokens.
 We attribute CLIP's disadvantage in dense prediction tasks to the emergence of anomaly tokens, which leads to uniform attention activations across locations.
 This disrupts the attention's ideal ability to extract relevant semantics, resulting in feature homogenization that diminishes local awareness and further exacerbates noise in the feature maps.

+Building on this analysis, we propose enhancing CLIP's feature representation by weakening the influence of anomaly tokens.
+To this end, we introduce Self-Calibrated CLIP (SC-CLIP), a training-free approach that leverages CLIP's inherent properties for effective calibration, strengthening its perception on local and relevant regions.